ranjeshfaethm/pg-docker-env/README.md

 docker-compose up
 ```
 This will run postgres database in docker.
 If a new docker image is created, script/init contains files for table creation '1-schema.sql' and table data initialisation '2-data.sql'.
+Update the scripts to load initial data.
 Use values in docker-compose.yaml to set up the service, instance, credentials, ports of the database.
+For client, DBeaver (https://dbeaver.io/) is a good option.